 No, biochar is unknown; only a few people have heard of it and had a vague idea.
 For that we developed a model to train the farmers who supply us with the husks.
 It’s still on small scale and we were tinkering with that for a while.
 The first set of farmers is trained.
 But since farmers often first want to see how, and if, it works, we established kind of test plots were people just come over and watch how the biochar is applied to the soil.
 Then they might take a bit of biochar back with them and apply it to some short rotation crops, and if it works they might say okay, maybe we can use it for our coffee fields when we replant trees.

 What helps us ultimately to convince farmers to apply biochar to their soil is the steep increase of the prices of fertilizers.
-The farmers say, ok, what are the alternatives, and we say okay, maybe we have something you want to try.
+The farmers say, ok, what are the alternatives, and we say ok, maybe we have something you want to try.
 We hope that farmers that attend a training session will teach their neighbours, friends or family members; and that the "by-stoppers" are curious enough to try it out themselves.
 We will see how it evolves or if we have to invest more to get the word out.
 We are aware that this will not be a fast process.
 We don’t expect things happen overnight.

 And this process will happen also at different speeds...